 Yes, absolutely!
 If your finger amputation injury was the result of somebody else’s negligence you should definitely consider pursuing a finger amputation compensation claim.
 A missing finger is not a minor inconvenience.
 It can impact almost all areas of your life including your ability to earn an income.

-In addition, there’s often expenses associated with medical treatment such as physiotherapy that can be claimed back as part of the compensation.
+In addition, there’s often expenses associated with medical treatment of an amputation such as physiotherapy that can be claimed back as part of the compensation.
 Treating a shattered finger for example is highly complex because of the intricate network of small bones and nerve endings within each finger.
 The medical procedure can be extensive and time-consuming, and recovery can be slow and painful.
 This can affect your quality of life as well as your ability to fulfil your personal and professional commitments over and above having to bear mounting expenses for ongoing treatment.
 It’s only fair that you seek settlement to compensate for your monetary loses and your pain and suffering.

 How Much Compensation For Finger Amputations?

-Finger Amputation Compensation Chart
+Finger Amputation Settlement Amounts

 - Amputation of index finger and middle finger and/or ringer fingers, £58,100 to £85,170 compensation.